KRobinson414/katies-nc-news/UserStories.md

 # If time...

 - As a user, I should be able to navigate over pages of articles (e.g. using pagination or infinite scroll).
-TO-DO TODAY!
 - As a user, I should be able to navigate over pages of comments (e.g. using pagination or infinite scroll).
-TO-DO TODAY!

 x As a user, I should be able to view a list of all articles written by a specific user.

 # Extra credit

 - Create a route which shows which users have been most active adding articles and comments.
-NEED TO MOVE ALL DATA IN USERPROFILE TO USERS
 - Make this route sort the users by how popular they are based on an aggregation of their article and comment vote counts.
-NEED TO MOVE ALL DATA IN USERPROFILE TO USERS
 - Implement a filter which re-orders comments based on either the time they were added, or how many votes they have got.
 NOT LOADING - COMPONENTDIDUPDATE ISSUE???